TestUserOnlineNL/randomstuff/README.md

-Alot of random code and code related stuff.
+A lot of random code and code related stuff.